This is the third post of the Clojure on Android series.

 We've only seen

-lein new droid
+lein new droidlein droid doall

 But there are quite a few important commands, some that mirror the adb commands from above:

-, and you only need to call them one by one if you want more granularity than what doall
+As we saw last time many of these commands are called by lein droid doall, and you only need to call them one by one if you want more granularity than what doall gives you.

 repl Overview

-which we mentioned above, will open a REPL that runs directly on your device/emulator.
+lein droid repl which we mentioned above, will open a REPL that runs directly on your device/emulator.
 It will look something like this:

 Binding device port 9999 to local port 9999 ...